sudoAlireza/GeminiBot/README.md

 - Python 3.10 installed on your system
 - Obtain a [Telegram API token](https://core.telegram.org/bots) from BotFather
 - Acquire a [Gemini API key](https://makersuite.google.com/app/apikey) from the Google Gemini website
+- Get your Telegram Account id from [Show Json Bot](https://t.me/ShowJsonBot).
+Account id is different than Account username and you should set it in `.env` file to restrict GeminiBot to your account.

 ### Installation